NebulousLabs/Sia/Consensus.md

 hashes required to fill out the remaining tree.
 The total size of the proof will be 64 bytes + 32 bytes * log(num segments), and can be verified by anybody who knows the root hash and the file size.

+The id for a storage proof output is found by taking the id of the contract and concatenating a bool set to 'true' if the proof was submitted and valid, and set to 'false' if a valid proof was not submitted by the end of the contract.

 Storage proof transactions are not allowed to have siacoin outputs, siafund outputs, or contracts.
 All outputs created by the storage proofs cannot be